Abilene Durable Power of Attorney

 But it’s hard to know what a power of attorney is, how to appoint the right one, and what type of power of attorney you need, as there are several types.

 Blizzard & Zimmerman Attorneys offer personalized attention to assist you in crafting a power of attorney based on your wishes.
-We’d like to sit down and talk with you.
-Contact our office today to schedule a one-on-one appointment with one of our attorneys to discuss setting up not only power of attorney, but also your will, and health care directives.
+Contact our office today to schedule a review and setup not only a power of attorney, but also your will, and health care directives.

 Choosing a Power of Attorney